chikuzen/VS_AvsReader/readme.txt

 *****************************************************************************
  note
 *****************************************************************************
-When input pixel type of avs is RGB32, alpha channel data will be stored in the "_Alpha" prop of each frames.
+When input pixel type of avs is RGB32, this filter returns a list which has two clips. clip[0] is base clip. clip[1] is alpha clip.